 I initially struggled to find suitable windows and doors to suit the era of our house and the shaker look I wanted, until I found Bereco.
 So happy I did find them as the door and window which you can see in the next pic down tie the whole look together.
 Read more in my post on ordering our windows and doors.

 Our house has never had a central heating system – we installed a boiler and heating system this time last year.
-This is a large open space that needed 2 heaters minimum; one to heat the dining area and one to heat the kitchen, so to keep with the period look we chose this beautiful column radiator from Plumb Nation for the dining area and a kick space heater by Smiths under the kitchen cabinets (which was a blessing having no walls to hang a heater on in this space!).
+This is a large open space that needed 2 heaters minimum; one to heat the dining area and one to heat the kitchen, so to keep with the period look we chose this beautiful column radiator from Plumb Nation for the dining area and a kick space heater by Smiths under the kitchen cabinets (exact one HERE - it’s the perfect solution when you have no walls to hang a heater on in a space!).
 You can see it just below the pan drawers in the pic below.
-I'll write more about our kick space heating solution in the New Year for anyone interested?

 A genuine dream of mine and Neil's (he does most of the cooking!) was to have a double oven similar to one his Mum and Dad has (a rangemaster), with a shelf above it for me to style up seasonally.